 Remaining places will be offered on the basis of nearness to the school measured in a straight line from the address point of the child's home address, as set by Ordnance Survey to the nearest official school gate for pupils to use.
-This is calculated using the admissions team's Geographical Information System.
-See section 13 for further information on the definition of home address.
+See section 13 for information on the definition of home address.
+See section 14 for information on tie breakers.